Canon T6i vs Panasonic GF2

 It is notable that the T6i has a microphone port, which is missing on the GF2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T6i and the GF2 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the GF2 have been discontinued, but can regularly be found used on ebay.
 The GF2 was replaced by the Panasonic GF3, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T6i and GF2 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Panasonic GF2 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T6i or the Panasonic GF2 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.